 Cooking Considerations

 Cooking wild game can be slightly different than cooking beef due to the activity level and lean meat of these different species.
 Techniques such as braising (simmering in a small amount of liquid in a covered pot) or basting certain cuts with extra fat to improve flavor and create a better end product are excellent ideas.
-Wild game can also have a flavor, so by using marinades, spices, rubs, or herbs, you are able to mask the flavor without decreasing the nutrient value.
+Wild game can also have a flavor, so by using marinades, spices, rubs, or herbs, you can mask the flavor without decreasing the nutrient value.
 You should try to avoid overcooking or undercooking wild game.
 Wild game should be cooked to an internal temperature of at least 165°F to avoid food-borne illnesses.
 Also, avoiding cooking temperatures of over 375°F will decrease toughness and an undesirable end product.

 Nutrition Facts